jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 19. Download a copy of Ubuntu 19.10 and when going through the installer, choose the [EXPERIMENTAL erase disk and use zfs](https://ubuntu.com/blog/enhancing-our-zfs-support-on-ubuntu-19-10-an-introduction "ZFS on Ubuntu Root").
 Once the install is complete, upon first login, execute the `sudo zpool status` command and capture the output.

-20. This is a research question regarding current hardware:
+20. This is a research question regarding current hardware.
+Using [Newegg.com](http://newegg.com "Newegg.com"), find the current price per Gigabyte for the following along with listing the throughput of the drive and make a chart of the results.

     a.
-Using [Newegg.com](http://newegg.com "Newegg.com") find the current price per Gigabyte for the following along with listing the throughput of the drive and make a chart of the results.
+Seagate Barracuda 4 TB
     b.
-Seagate Barracuda 4 TB
+Western Digital Blue 1 TB
     c.
-Western Digital Blue 1 TB
+Western Digital Red 10 TB
     d.
-Western Digital Red 10 TB
+Samsung 970 EVO M.2 500 GB
     e.
-Samsung 970 EVO M.2 500 GB
+Corsair Force MP300 M.2 960 GB
     f.
-Corsair Force MP300 M.2 960 GB
-    g.
 Intel Optane M.2 32 GB and explain what 3D XPoint technology is

 #### Footnotes